env0/terraform-provider-env0/docs/resources/environment.md

 - `revision` (String) source code revision (branch / tag) to use
 - `ssh_keys` (List of Map of String) an array of references to 'data_ssh_key' to use when accessing git over ssh
 - `terraform_version` (String) the Terraform version to use (example: 0.15.1).
 Setting to `RESOLVE_FROM_TERRAFORM_CODE` defaults to the version of `terraform.required_version` during run-time (resolve from terraform code).
 Setting to `latest`, the version used will be the most recent one available for Terraform.
 - `terragrunt_tf_binary` (String) the binary to use if the template type is 'terragrunt'.
 Valid values 'opentofu' and 'terraform'.
-For new templates defaults to 'opentofu'
+Defaults to 'opentofu'
 - `terragrunt_version` (String) the Terragrunt version to use (example: 0.36.5)
 - `token_id` (String) the git token id to be used
 - `token_name` (String) token name for Gitlab